plaes/wirexfers/docs/user/flask_quickstart.rst

     provider = NordeaEEProvider(<user>, keychain, <endpoint>)

 And that's all - now our provider is configured and can be used to initiate payment request.

-This is what our current application looks like:
+Our current application so far looks like this:

 .. code-block:: python
    :emphasize-lines: 2, 5-9